Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - The scene of long lines of cars inching along National Highway 1 through Quang Binh is becoming a haunting sight after every Tet holiday.

-A line of cars on Highway 1 through Quang Binh
+A line of cars on National Highway 1 through Quang Binh

-According to the reporter of Nguoi Lao Dong Newspaper, the traffic volume on National Highway 1 in the North-South direction through Quang Binh province increased dramatically after Tet, especially at the "bottleneck" of Gianh bridge, causing prolonged local congestion at many times.
+According to a reporter from Nguoi Lao Dong Newspaper, traffic volume on National Highway 1 in the North-South direction through Quang Binh province increased dramatically after Tet, especially at the Gianh bridge "bottleneck", causing prolonged local congestion at many times.

 At noon and evening on February 3 (the 6th day of the Lunar New Year), thousands of cars slowly moved along this road.
-The queue of vehicles stretched for kilometers, especially at Gianh Bridge - the inherent bottleneck of the North-South arterial road.
+The queue of vehicles stretched for kilometers, especially at Gianh Bridge - the inherent bottleneck of the North - South arterial route.

 The main reason is that National Highway 1 has been narrowed from 4 lanes to only 2 lanes for motor vehicles when reaching Gianh Bridge.
 When the number of vehicles increases suddenly, moving across the bridge becomes difficult, leading to prolonged congestion.